ronaatxendit/martabacc.github.io/_posts/2020-6-29-adrenaline.md

 - risk management & adaptability.
 Loss is not the end of the world.
 - not be so damn greedy. stick to the fucking plan.

-I plan to allocate more into this bag, as its gain is bigger than terms deposit (I can make gain 10% monthly, meanwhile deposito just 7% ann).
-Planning to at least having 100mio as capital to trading, looking around 1-2years for this aim :p see you on the other side!
+I plan to allocate more into this bag, as its gain is bigger than terms deposit (I can make gain 10% monthly, meanwhile deposito just 7% ann.).
+At least aiming 100mio as capital to trading, looking around 1-2years for this aim :p see you on the other side!